nulib-oer/lantern/source/drafts/online-workflow.md

 While your website is ready to go live, it is not live yet.
 You'll have to make a change to the settings in your repository.

-- Click on the "Settings" tab from the home page of your repository
+7. Click on the "Settings" tab from the home page of your repository
-- In the left sidebar, click on the "Pages" link
+8. In the left sidebar, click on the "Pages" link

 ![Screenshot highlighting the Pages link from the settings tab](ow_pages.png)

 [GitHub Pages](https://pages.github.com) is a free static website hosting service from GitHub.
 In order to use this service for our textbook project, we'll need to point the web host to the source of our textbook's website files, which is the `gh-pages` branch of our repository.

-- In the "Source" drop-down menu, select `gh-pages`
+9. In the "Source" drop-down menu, select `gh-pages`
-- Keep the section drop-down menu option as: `/(root)`
+10. Keep the section drop-down menu option as: `/(root)`
-- Click save
+11. Click save

 After about one minute or so, your website will be live at: `https://USERNAME.github.io/REPOSITORY-NAME`

 Each time you add, edit, or delete files in the `source` directory by committing changes to your repository, your textbook's website will refresh with the new content.

+If you accidentally make an error in your code, you will receive a message from GitHub to your email address informing you of the error.
+It's nothing to worry about.
+If the error is something you can't resolve on your own, or you have questions, [let us know by posting an issue in GitHub](https://github.com/nulib-oer/lantern/issues).

-## Chapters
+## Adding Content

+[LM Note: leave for Chris to update instructions since numbers in file name no longer necessary]

 The `chapters/` folder includes two sample chapters formatted in Markdown for your reference: `01-introduction.md` and `02-chapter-example.md`.
 Lantern looks for files in this folder to build out the chapters of the textbook.